MattDodsonEnglish/docs/readme.md

 ### Sidebar Authors

-The sidebar Authors section shows `3` authors ordered by posts count.
+The sidebar **Authors** section shows 3 authors ordered by post count.

 To remove this section, open the `partials/sidebar.hbs` file and remove line `8` (`{{> sidebar-authors }}`).

 ---

-### Article Page Author
+### Article Author

-The Article page will show the Author info in two places.
+The Article page will show Author info in two places.

-1. The top header under the title and near the social sharing icons.

-To remove this, open the `partials/post-header.hbs` file and remove lines from `16` to `24` and lines from `26` to `27`.
+* The top header under the title and near the social sharing icons.
+To remove, open the `partials/post-header.hbs` file and remove lines `16` to `24` and lines `26` to `27`.

-2. Under the blog article content.

-To remove this, open the `post.hbs` file and remove lines from `23` to `25`.
+* Under the blog article content.
+To remove, open the `post.hbs` file and remove lines `23` to `25`.

 ---

 ### Posts Per Page

-You can control how many posts to show per page from the `package.json` file like this:
+You can control how many posts display per per page from the `package.json` file.

 ```js
 "config": {